 Let’s go through the main baking ingredients one by one, and I’ll share with you how I veganize them.

-This one is relatively easy because I will oftentimes use a plant-based milk in the same quantity the recipe calls for.
-Vegan milks are no different than cow’s milk, it comes in different varieties, some of which are thinner than others.
-So, Rice Milk is a little thinner, but is a great choice for people who have soy allergies.
-One of my favorite milks to bake with is Kirkland’s Vanilla Soy Milk.
-The way I look at it, if I’m using a vanilla-flavored soy milk, I can skip adding vanilla to the recipe.
+This one is relatively easy because I will oftentimes use plant-based milk in the same quantity the recipe calls for.
+Vegan kinds of milk are no different than cow’s milk, it comes in different varieties, some of which are thinner than others.
+So, Rice Milk is a little thinner but is a great choice for people who have soy allergies.
+One of my favorite kinds of milk to bake with is Kirkland’s Vanilla Soy Milk.
+The way I look at it, if I’m using vanilla-flavored soy milk, I can skip adding vanilla to the recipe.
 Just be sure to buy plain (not vanilla flavored) plant-based milk for your savory dishes.
 You don’t want vanilla flavoring in your mashed potatoes!
 Also, if you like a little steamed milk in your tea or coffee, be sure to check out my Guide to Dairy-Free Steamed Milk (coming soon).

 The one exception to the rule is canned coconut milk.
 Because it’s so high in fat, you will want to avoid using canned coconut milk when a recipe calls for milk.
-Use the plant-based milks above, unless the recipe calls for cream (see below).
+Use the plant-based milk above unless the recipe calls for cream (see below).

-This one is easy.
-Simply add a teaspoon or two of apple cider vinegar to your plant-based milk, give it a stir, and a minute to set and you’ve got some plant-based buttermilk.
+Buttermilk is essential to a lot of baking recipes.
+That’s why having vegan buttermilk is important for vegan baking.
+The combination of plant-based milk and vinegar does the trick.
 I know it may seem strange to add vinegar to baked goods, but just think of it as a chemical reaction.
 The baking soda in your recipe needs a little acid to help it start reacting (bubbling).
 That’s why recipes will call for things like lemon juice or buttermilk.